 The Brush Hero is a new product launched with the help of the Amazon Launchpad program, which helps startups get their products in front of the millions of Amazon customers.
 The tool retails for around $35, which is a tad on the high-end for us but we still dig it, and is available online only at this time.

-- THE ORIGINAL WATER-POWERED WHEEL BRUSH - Say goodbye to the grime, muck, and road dust...
+- THE ORIGINAL WATER-POWERED CAR WHEEL BRUSH: Say goodbye to the grime, muck, and road dust...

-- JUST ADD WATER - No batteries or electricity required, the Brush Hero connects to any...
+- JUST ADD WATER: No batteries or electricity!
+The Brush Hero tire brush for car connects to...

 Here’s a promo video showing just how many things you can clean with the Brush Hero: